indussky8/awesome-few-shot-learning/README.md

 ## Contributing

 Contributions are welcome.
-If you have suggestions for new sections or related works to be included, please feel free to raise an issue and discuss in [issue](https://github.com/indussky8/awesome-few-shot-learning/issues) module.
+If you have suggestions for new sections or valuable works to be included, please feel free to raise an issue and discuss in [issue](https://github.com/indussky8/awesome-few-shot-learning/issues) module.

 ## Table of Contents
 + [Papers](#Papers)